KidPudel/Iggy-s-Vault/general tech/Top shortcuts.md

 - `n` ⇒ repeat search
     - N ⇒ repeat search opposite direction
 - `f[+ any character]`⇒ jump to the character in the line

+- `ctrl+v`: visual block, so now you can add many cursors

 ## insert